-- 2. There is potential to foster community well-being in Elliot Lake through the implementation of the project.
-The APM Project has the potential to help advance features of community character, as defined by the community, including increased economic diversity from the local economy focused on retirees, higher standards of development, expanded and enhanced retail services, and population growth. - 3.
-There is potential for sustained interest in Elliot Lake to support further learning about the project. - 4.
-There is potential to foster community well-being in the surrounding area through the implementation of the project, as well as sustain interest to support further learning.
+- 2. The APM Project has potential to foster the well-being of The North Shore if the project were to be implemented in the Area, but there is uncertainty whether implementation of the APM Project focused on The North Shore itself would be a good fit with retaining the small town and rural character desired by the community.
+The overall character of the community is more strongly fostered if project activity is focused on an interested neighbouring community in the area. - 3.
+There is potential for sustained interest in The North Shore to support further learning about the project. - There is potential to foster well-being in the surrounding area through the implementation of the project in the area, as well as sustain interest to support further learning.

-Preliminary assessment studies conducted to date suggest that there is the potential for the Area to be suitable for the project from the multiple perspectives of:
+Preliminary assessment studies conducted to date suggest there is the potential for the area to be suitable for the project from the multiple perspectives of: